CHT2520-web-prog/basic-CRUD-in-PHP/README.md

 ### Questions

+- _create.php_ doesn't connect to the database.
+Why?
 - In _show.php_ the details for a single film are shown, how does this page 'know' which film to display i.e. how is data passed from _index.php_ to _show.php_?

 - _destroy.php_ (and _update.php_) also operate on a single film.
 How do these pages know which film to delete/update e.g. how is data passed from _show.php_ to _destroy.php_?
 How is this different to the way in which data is passed from _index.php_ to _show.php_?